spineo/quotations/index.md

                                 },
 ```

-Pretty printed output for one author is shown below.
+Pretty printed output for _Albert Einstein_ is shown below.
 A command-line option allows applying a filter by quote size (for this run any quote over 100 characters got tossed).
-Clearly a language filter (or translator) might also be useful!
+While there a few quotes of interest, they are certainly not Einstein's best.
+In addition, a couple of quotes need translation and at least one is incomplete (clearly some manual effort will be required to remove and add quotations)
 ```
           'albert-einstein' => {
-                                 'birth_date' => 'March 14, 1879',
+                                 'lname_sig' => 'einstein',
                                  'name' => 'Albert Einstein',
-                                 'title' => 'Physicist',
-                                 'death_date' => 'April 18, 1955',
-                                 'lname_sig' => 'einstein',
+                                 'birth_date' => '1879-03-14',
+                                 'description' => 'German-born physicist and developer of the theory of relativity (1879-1955)', 'death_date' => '1955-04-18',
                                  'quotes' => [
                                                {
+                                                 'author' => 'Albert Einstein',
+                                                 'tags' => 'albert-einstein,quote',
                                                  'source' => 'Ideas and Opinions',
-                                                 'author' => 'Albert Einstein',
-                                                 'quote' => 'Student is not a container you have to fill but a torch you have to light up.', 'tags' => 'albert-einstein,quote'
+                                                 'quote' => 'Student is not a container you have to fill but a torch you have to light up.'
                                                },
                                                {
                                                  'source' => '',
-                                                 'author' => 'Albert Einstein',
-                                                 'quote' => 'Anyone who doesn\'t take truth seriously in small matters cannot be trusted in large ones either.', 'tags' => 'albert-einstein,truth'
+                                                 'quote' => 'Anyone who doesn\'t take truth seriously in small matters cannot be trusted in large ones either.', 'author' => 'Albert Einstein',
+                                                 'tags' => 'albert-einstein,truth'
                                                },
                                                {
-                                                 'tags' => 'advice,albert-einstein',
-                                                 'author' => 'Albert Einstein',
                                                  'quote' => 'Weak people revenge.
 Strong people forgive.
-Intelligent people ignore.', 'source' => ''
+Intelligent people ignore.', 'source' => '',
+                                                 'tags' => 'advice,albert-einstein',
+                                                 'author' => 'Albert Einstein'
                                                },
                                                {
+                                                 'tags' => 'albert-einstein,crisis,opportunity',
                                                  'author' => 'Albert Einstein',
-                                                 'quote' => 'In the midst of every crisis, lies great opportunity.', 'source' => '',
+                                                 'quote' => 'In the midst of every crisis, lies great opportunity.', 'source' => ''
-                                                 'tags' => 'albert-einstein,crisis,opportunity'
                                                },
                                                {
                                                  'source' => '',